Cybersecurity: Why it's important for your business

 AV everywhere: Make sure you have anti-virus/anti-malware from a reputable vendor, at the network, endpoint, server and web/email gateway layers.

 User training: Ensure your employees know how to spot phishing emails and other security dangers.
 They can form a great first line of defence.
+See our tips for spotting a scam email here.

 Back-up: Keep copies of your data off-site, regularly updated, so that if you suffer a cyber-attack with data loss (ransomware), it will have limited impact.